tyler-technologies-oss/forge-design-system/docs/patterns/navigation/hierarchical.md

 <ImageBlock padded={false} caption="Use a back arrow to indicate upward navigation.<br>
 1. On desktop, use a toolbar and back arrow to indicate navigating up one level.<br>
-2. On native mobile apps, use a back arrow in the omnibar to indicate navigating up one level.">
+2. On native mobile apps, use a back arrow in the app bar to indicate navigating up one level.">

 ![Use a back arrow to indicate upward navigation.
 Cards or lists may be used to facilitate downward navigation.](./images/hierarchical-navigation-types.png)